Symsystem/ADA_Project/README.md

 Then, we would like to make an analysis of the **sentiment** associated with the tweets and, again, a visualization according to canton/municipality would be provided.

 Finally, we would focus on **event detection** and its visualization.
-By analysing the tweets’ content (including hashtags), we would like to identify patterns in the group behavior during certain events (like concerts, conventions, etc…).
+In the end, we would like to have an interactive map (similar to an interactive timeline) highlighting the different events at a given time.

-The three maps (density, sentiment and events) share the underlying **visualization framework**, that being the backbone of this project.
+The three maps (density, sentiment and events) share the same underlying **visualization framework**, which is the backbone of this project.

 ## Data Description